 Here Is Our Glossary

-Creating a will entails the employment of various legal terminologies.
-Familiarizing yourself with the meaning of frequently used words and phrases can assist you in navigating the essential process of will creation successfully.
+Creating a will entails using various legal terminology.
+Familiarising yourself with the meanings of frequently used words and phrases can help you navigate the essential process of will creation successfully.
 Our team of dedicated professionals is here to provide you with unique and engaging content tailored to your needs.

 Administrator

-This is somebody who manages the financial affairs of the deceased where there is no Will.
+It is someone who manages the deceased’s financial affairs when there is no Will.

-Normally the administrator is someone who is the next of kin.
+Normally, the administrator is the next of kin.

 Asset

-This can be anything you own that is of value.
-This can include property.
+It can be anything you own that is of value.
+It can include property.

 Beneficiary/Beneficiaries